-Submittal of the TRAINEE NOTIFICATION/APPROVAL/UPGRADE - After the training plan has been approved, the Trainee Approval Form should be submitted prior to the trainee commencing work on the project.
+Submittal of the TRAINEE NOTIFICATION - After the training plan has been approved, the Trainee Notification Form should be submitted within 30 days of the trainee commencing work on the project.
 It is the intention of these provisions that training is to be provided in the construction crafts rather than clerk-typists or secretarial-type positions.
 Training is permissible in lower level management positions such as office engineers, estimators, timekeepers, etc., where the training is oriented toward construction applications.
-Training in the laborer classification will be permitted only with the approval of the External Civil Rights Division with concurrence from the FHWA Division Office.
+Training in the laborer classification will be permitted only with the approval of the External Civil Rights Division.
 Some offsite training is permissible as long as the training is an integral part of an approved training program and does not comprise a significant part of the overall training.
 Reimbursement to the Contractor for off-site training as indicated above may only be made when the Contractor does one or more of the following and the trainees are concurrently employed on federal-aid projects.

 Contributes to the cost of the training.
 Provides the instruction to the trainee.
 Pays the trainee's wages during the off-site training period.